David Bailey, Formula 1, Senior Digital Research Manager

 Dan Rayburn, Streaming Media Expert, Consultant

-Dan Rayburn is considered to be one of the foremost authorities, speakers, and writers on streaming media technology and online video business models.
-An avid blogger, author and analyst, Rayburn is often referred to as the “voice of the industry” and has been quoted in more than a thousand news items by nearly every major media outlet over the past twenty years.
+Rayburn is considered to be one of the foremost authorities, speakers, and writers on streaming media technology and online video business models.
+An avid blogger, author, and analyst, Rayburn is often referred to as the “voice of the industry” and has been quoted in more than a thousand news items by nearly every major media outlet over the past 20 years.
 His blog is one of the most widely read sites for broadcasters, content owners, Wall Street money managers, and industry executives in the online video sector.
 His articles have been published by the WSJ, NYT, CNN, Huff Post, Fortune, Business Insider, Gizmodo and he has been interviewed on Bloomberg, FOX, CNN, CBS, CNBC, and NPR, amongst others.
-Due to his expertise in the content delivery market, he has also received invitations to speak as a witness at hearings by both the U.S. Senate and U.S. House of Representatives on topics pertaining to net neutrality, telecom mergers, and content delivery architectures.

 Mark Thames, Juniper Networks, Americas Security Partner Leader